-Income tax expense as a percentage of income from continuing operations before income tax expense was 26% and 35% in the nine months ended December 31, 2023 and December 31, 2022, respectively.
+Income tax as a percentage of the pre-tax loss was 19% and income tax as a percentage of the pre-tax income was 25% in the six months ended September 30, 2024 and September 30, 2023, respectively.
 Typically, these percentages vary from the U.S. statutory rate of 21% primarily due to varying statutory tax rates at the Company's foreign subsidiaries, and the jurisdictional mix of income for these subsidiaries.